sunnibfgi/celtics.js/README.md

 # celtics.js
-a simple datepicker. but incomplete...
-Edit
+a simple datepicker. but not yet perfect...